 Having grown up well and truly into the Information Age, and during a time when advancements to the internet and technology were progressing, millennials have been used to having access to easily available information.
-As a result they tend to have a “Self-Service” approach to customer service, hunting information and searching FAQ’s and online communities if they encounter a problem with a product or service, before contacting a company directly.
+As a result they tend to have a “Self-Service” approach to customer service.
+Hunting information and searching FAQ’s and online communities before contacting a company directly.
 Therefore, companies should show they respect the opinions of millennials and have as much product/service and company information as possible directly on their websites in order to reduce the need for customers to contact them directly.
 This in turn will benefit the company, as their agents will have more time to deal with the complex customer service issues.

-In comparison to previous generations, millennials are more trusting and willing to share their personal information in order to have a more personalised customer experience.
-Relevance is very important to millennials and so when they contact your customer support, they expect you to know their service history and provide a customer service experience that it not generic, but relevant to them.
-For a business, this means ensuring you have an intelligent CRM system updated with customer details so you can impress millennials with your knowledge of their needs.
+In comparison to previous generations, millennials are more trusting and willing to share their personal information.
+In order to have a more personalised customer experience.
+Relevance is very important to millennials.
+When they contact your customer support, they expect you to know their service history.
+Also, provide a customer service experience that it not generic, but relevant to them.
+For a business, this means ensuring you have an intelligent CRM system updated with customer details.
+You can impress millennials with your knowledge of their needs.

 Millennials tend to prefer alternative forms of contact over phone calls.
 As mentioned above, social media is a huge part of their daily lives, along with messaging apps.
 They show preference to forms of customer service that are instant and mobile, allowing them to respond quickly wherever they may be.
-They are hyper-connected individuals with smartphones, smartwatches, tablets and laptops galore.
 Therefore it’s important to make sure your business offers a consistent and seamless customer support service across all devices.

 Call Pageboy Contact Centre understands the importance of providing high quality, omni-channel customer service.
-We offer a range of customer support services to help businesses in their goal of providing a seamless, hassle free customer experience journey.
+We offer a range of customer support services.
+These help businesses in their goal of providing a seamless, hassle free customer experience journey.
 If you would like to know more about the services that we offer, and how we can help your business, get in contact with us today.